 Oats are the seeds of the Avena Sativa plant, a kind of grass specifically cultivated for cereal grain seeds.
 Fields of oats look like fields of wheat or barley.

-If it is fully mature enough and ready to harvest, the seeds are collected and protected by an outer shell.
+If they are fully mature enough and ready to harvest, the seeds, protected by an outer shell, are collected.
 Within this husk are the germ and bran (the seeds themselves) and the oatmeal below these layers.

 The hull is unpalatable and is removed from all kinds of oats sold commercially.
 Whole grain oats include traditional, rolled, and steel-cut and rolled oats, which also contain bran and a germ.

 The various kinds of oats are cooked or flattened to various levels to affect the cooking time.
 There are many kinds of oat flour.
 However, they have the outer layer removed.

 What Is The Difference Between Oats And Wheat?